tjFogarty/tj-ie/src/site/posts/do-not-track.md

 It would be nice if it always had a value like Firefox does, but I'm gonna roll with this for now.
 Chances are it'll completely disable tracking for Firefox users, and enable it for Chrome and Safari users if they don't say otherwise which kinda circumvents the opt-in approach.
 Short of removing analytics altogether I think this is an OK approach for now.

-I'm using the {% external-link "https://www.npmjs.com/package/ga-lite", "ga-lite package" %} to bundle everything so I have cleaner control over how tracking works.
+I'm using the [ga-lite package](https://www.npmjs.com/package/ga-lite) to bundle everything so I have cleaner control over how tracking works.

 ``` js